-H.323 is a well defined, detailed, and somewhat complicated industry specification.
-This helps to ensure reliable operation of basic and advanced communication services.
-This system is capable of negotiating compressing and transmitting real-time voice, video, and data between a pair of videoconferencing workstations.
+H.323 is a well defined, detailed, and somewhat complicated industry sectification.
+This helps to ensure reliable operation of basic and advanced munication services.
+This system is capable of negotiating compressing and ressmitting real-time voice, video, and data between a pair of videoconferencing textstations.

 Figure 3.2 shows the basic structure of an H.323 system.
-This diagram shows that a H.323 terminal can be controlled by an Internet telephone ser- vice provider (ITSP) orbit may be used to directly communicate to other users through the Internet.
-The terminal is actually a gateway that converts audio and control information into packets.
-The control packets are sent to and from the gate keeper to request and receive calls.
-Gatekeepers may communicate with other gatekeepers to setup distant cal connections.
-This diagram shows how a distant gatekeeper controls a gateway that a lows calls to connect from the Internet to a public telephone.
-Gatekeepers may also be connected to a multipoint control unit (MCU) to a low for conference calls.
+This diagram shows H.323 terminal can be controlled by an Internet telephone ser- vice provider orbit may be used to directly communicate to other users through the Internet.
+The control packets are sent to and from the gate keeper to request and receive Gatekeepers may communicate with other gatekeepers to setup distant cal etions.
+This diagram shows how a distant gatekeeper controls a gateway that a calls to connect from the Internet to a public telephone.
+Gatekeepers may also be ected to a multipoint control unit (MCU) to a low for conference calls.